Skip to main content Skip to footer

 For more tips on saving energy, check out the Department of Energy's Energy Saver Guide

-What if you don’t control the heat?
+What if you Don't Control the Heat?

 If your landlord controls your thermostat, make sure they know what a comfortable temperature feels like to you.
 If it's too hot in the wintertime, don't let opening your windows to let cold air in (and wasted energy out!) be your first move.